OI-wiki/i18n/docs/ds/block-array.md

 下面直接给出一种建立块状数组的代码。

 Block array is an array divided into several blocks, and the information within the block is stored as a whole.
-If you encounter incomplete blocks on both sides of the query, you can directly query brute-force.
+If you encounter incomplete blocks on both sides while handling queries, you can directly query with brute-force.
 In general, the length of the block is $O(\sqrt{n})$ .
-For detailed analysis, you can read "A Preliminary Study on Unconventional Size Blocking Algorithms" by Xu Mingkuan in the 2017 National Training Team Paper.
+For detailed analysis, you can read "A Preliminary Study on Unconventional Size Blocking Algorithms" by Xu Mingkuan in the 2017 National Training Team Papers.

 The code for building a block array is directly given below.